Collecting Prosody in the Wild: A Content-Controlled, Privacy-First Smartphone Protocol and Empirical Evaluation: Evaluation

 \subsection{Acoustic Properties of Collected Speech}

-To evaluate whether the proposed protocol yielded usable acoustic speech in naturalistic smartphone settings, we examined the distributional properties of key acoustic diagnostics of recordings retained after quality control (see Figure~\ref{fig:acoustic_diagnostics}).
-Across recordings, voiced segments per second were concentrated away from zero, indicating that retained clips typically contained substantial voiced speech rather than silence or predominantly unvoiced noise.
-HNR showed a well-behaved distribution concentrated in the positive range, consistent with effective exclusion of low-signal and highly noisy recordings without collapsing variability.
-Loudness exhibited a realistic spread, suggesting adequate recording levels while retaining heterogeneity in speaker–device distance and environmental conditions.
-Finally, F0 percentile-range variability was clearly non-zero for most clips, indicating meaningful prosodic variation in the retained data.
-Together, these patterns suggest that the speech samples collected via this protocol yield analyzable prosodic information while preserving the variability characteristic of in-the-wild recordings.
+To assess whether the proposed protocol yielded analyzable acoustic speech in naturalistic smartphone settings, we examined the distributional properties of key acoustic diagnostics of recordings retained after filtering (see Figure~\ref{fig:acoustic_diagnostics}).
+Across recordings, voiced segments per second were concentrated away from zero, indicating that retained clips contained voiced speech.
+F0 percentile-range variability was non-zero, indicating measurable prosodic variation in the retained data.
+Loudness exhibited a broad distribution, reflecting variation in speaker vocal intensity and recording conditions.
+Finally, HNR values were concentrated in the positive range, consistent with the exclusion of low-signal and highly noisy recordings without collapsing variability.
+Together, these patterns suggest that the retained speech samples collected via this protocol contain analyzable prosodic information while preserving the variability characteristic of in-the-wild recordings.

 To further characterize measurement properties of the collected prosodic features, we tested for systematic differences across prompt-set conditions and quantified within-speaker stability.
 For each of the four key prosodic metrics in Figure~\ref{fig:acoustic_diagnostics}, we fit linear mixed-effects models with condition as a fixed effect and a random intercept for participant.
 Outcomes were $z$-standardized across recordings to facilitate comparison across metrics.
 Condition effects were evaluated via contrasts against the neutral condition; within-speaker stability was summarized via participant intraclass correlations (ICC$_p$) from the same variance decomposition.
 To account for multiple testing across the four metrics and two contrasts, we report Benjamini--Hochberg FDR-corrected $p$ values (Table~\ref{tab:prosody_mlm}).